 We flew Emirates from Dublin and paid a little extra for the stopovers.
 The Emirati government actually subsidizes their two national carries (including quickly expanding Etihad airline based out of their capital, Abu Dhabi) to bring more tourists into their country by consistently providing competitive fares with better service than most airlines provide.
 They even serve free cocktails in coach!

-The huge disparity of wealth means you can still eat and drink at local places cheap because much of the labor is inexpensive.
+The huge disparity of wealth in Singapore means you can still eat and drink at local places cheap because much of the labor is inexpensive.
 Many Malaysians are granted guest worker visas and they generally make about $24 Singapore a day (around $20 US), working up to 16 hour shifts.
 To put this in perspective, a Singapore sling at the Long Bar at the Raffles Hotel, where the cocktail originated, costs $30.
 As Kurt Vonnegut would say, hi ho.

 Bell and I found many local places where we could drink massive 633 ml Tiger beers for around $5-$6 Singapore dollars and ate most meals in cheap local restaurants in the neighborhood of $3-$6 Singapore dollars.
 We even ate a tasty vegetarian meal in a food court for $2.
 Contrary to popular belief, you can have an excellent time in Singapore for very little.

-There is a lot to say about this ethnically diverse place of predominantly Chinese, Malaysians and Indians, whose official language is English, but most don’t even speak it that well.
-English makes Singapore an easy place for Westerners to get around and Bell coined it “Asia Light.”
 Singapore has some of the strictest rules in the world so be sure not to eat or drink on the subway (among many things) or you could face a $500 fine.
 I forgot and took a swig of water on the metro and everyone who saw this looked at me in disbelief.
-Fortunately, no undercover police witnessed my swig.
-And thankfully no authorities caught me swearing either- this could have resulted in fines, two years in prison and possibly having my bum caned.
-No joke.
-We’ll share more in depth advice and stories about crazy Singapore in the coming months.
-But in conclusion, don’t believe Singapore has to be expensive and it’s 100% worth visiting if you happen to be in the area…
+Fortunately, no undercover police witnessed this!

-Want to Save Money on Accommodation in Singapore?
+Save Money on Hotels in Singapore

-We often find that booking.com offers the best hotel deals, especially in Europe, but even in North America.
-If you’d prefer to stay in an apartment over a hotel and have never used Airbnb, sign up here and receive $40 off your first stay over $75!
-That’s an awesome deal, especially since Airbnb typically provides better value over hotels.
-Just be sure to only book places with consistently good reviews!
+Airbnb frequently offers better value over hotels, especially for families.
+If you’ve never used Airbnb, sign up here and receive $40 off your first stay over $75!
+Be sure to only book places with consistently good reviews!

-Want to Fly to Singapore for Free?
+Fly to Singapore Very Cheap

 Leave a comment below if you have a question or comment on travel in Singapore!

 Disclosure: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
-When it suits you, please use them, as it helps us help you!
+When it suits you, please use them!